parku/docs/api/settings.md

 `near_entry`    | Entering a region, defined by `radius` in meters around a booking location.
 `expiring`      | Shown _n_ `minutes` to a bookings ending.
 `over`          | Shown _n_ `minutes` to a bookings ending.

+The **features** contains feature flags that enables or disables certaint features based parameters given in header.
+These feature flags can be different for each operation systems.

+* `recommend_update` _Android_ specific: Is enabled if there is a newer version off application that is recommended to be updated.
+Current version still works.
+* `force_update` _Android_ specific: Is enabled if current application version is not supported anymore.

 ## Enable or disable notification